Rehan Jayawickrama: Early life and family

-Jayawickrama belongs to a prominent Sri Lankan political family with deep roots in the United National Party (UNP).
-His paternal grandfather was Major Deshamanya Montague Jayawickrama, a senior UNP cabinet minister.
-His maternal grandfather was Ranjan Wijeratne, who served as the Foreign Minister and State Minister for Defence.
+Jayawickreme belongs to a prominent Sri Lankan political family with deep roots in the United National Party (UNP).
+His paternal grand uncle was Major Deshamanya Montague Jayawickrama, a senior UNP cabinet minister.
+His maternal grand uncle was Ranjan Wijeratne who served as the Foreign Minister and State Minister for Defence.

+Jayawickreme's maternal great grandmother, Rosalind Maria Senanayake, was a first cousin of D. S. Senanayake, the first Prime Minister of Ceylon.

 Political career

 Chairman of Weligama Urban Council

-Jayawickrama entered local politics with the United National Party, contesting the 2018 local authority elections.
+Jayawickreme entered local politics with the United National Party, contesting the 2018 local authority elections.
 He was subsequently elected Chairman of the Weligama Urban Council.
 During his tenure, he oversaw the creation of the "Weligama Urban Development Plan (2019–2030)" in collaboration with the national Urban Development Authority (UDA).
-In his Chairman's Forward for the plan, dated 21 November 2018, Jayawickrama wrote that he wished Weligama town will be “The Blooming Tourism Bay City in Down South” by 2030."
+In his Chairman's Forward for the plan, dated 21 November 2018, Jayawickreme wrote that he wished Weligama town will be “The Blooming Tourism Bay City in Down South” by 2030."

 As chairman of a major tourism hub, he was involved in managing the industry's local impact.
 In 2019, following a high-profile attack on a group of Dutch tourists by Israeli nationals nearby Mirissa, he called for awareness programmes in collaboration with NGOs and the tourism ministry "to educate these beach boys on the importance of respecting women and on their behaviour and approach."
 In the same statement, he blamed the police for failing to notify the LG authorities about problematic establishments, highlighting a rift between local government and national law enforcement over regulation.

+In April 2019, Rehan Jayawickreme stated that a significant portion of development funding obtained by the Weligama Urban Council was secured through his continuous appeals to central government ministers in Colombo.

+Speaking at the opening of a community hall in Mahena, Weligama, constructed at a cost of Rs.
+860,000 using council funds, he noted that “every cent” spent by the council for public purposes was the result of his efforts in requesting financial support from ministers.

+Jayawickreme also responded to criticism from some councillors, stating that they should assist in securing funding, which would allow him to spend more time focusing on local governance in Weligama.

+Challenge to UNP leadership

+In May 2019, while serving as Chairman of the Weligama Urban Council, Jayawickreme publicly called on United National Party (UNP) leader Ranil Wickremesinghe to step down and hand over leadership to Deputy Leader Sajith Premadasa.

+In a letter addressed to Wickremesinghe, he stated, "I now think your time has passed," and urged him to "have the courage to hand over the reins to your deputy."

+The letter argued that the party required "a candidate and party leader who understands the plight of the common citizen," and warned that disciplinary action against him would be accepted "with pride and dignity."